-- In case of an artisan or professional companies which allows total foreign ownership.
+- In case of an artisan or professional company which allows total foreign ownership.

 - A foreign entity registering a representative or branch office in Dubai or UAE.

-- In case a professional license is being applied for professions such as architect, doctor, artist etc. in this case foreign ownership can be 100%.
-However a local national must be taken as service agent.
+- In case a professional license is being applied for professions such as architect, doctor, artist, etc. in this case foreign ownership can be 100%.
+However a local national must be taken as a service agent.